EkuboProtocol/governance/README.md

 Each component of the governance contracts in this repository may be used independently.

-### ERC20

-`GovernanceToken` is an ERC20 that tracks delegations as well as time-weighted average delegations for any period

-- Users MAY delegate their tokens to other addresses
-- The average historical delegation weight is computable over *any* historical period
-- The contract has no owner and is not upgradeable.

 ### Airdrop

 `Airdrop` can be used to distribute any fungible token, including the `GovernanceToken`.
 To use it, you must compute a binary merkle tree using the pedersen hash function.
 The root of this tree and the token address are passed as constructor arguments.